mubaraqwahab/prettier-plugin-twig-enhancements/README.md

 **Notes:**
 * This is a plugin for `prettier-plugin-twig-melody`, not a [Prettier](https://prettier.io/) plugin.
-* The enhancements of this plugin are somewhat naive and depend on implementation details of the Twig plugin v0.4.6.
+* Some enhancements of this plugin are somewhat naive and depend on implementation details of the Twig plugin v0.4.6.
 Thus this plugin may not work with other versions of the Twig plugin.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)